About Me

 How I Got Here

-a deeper understanding of themselves.
-My work also emphasizes the role of physical health in mindfully caring for the
+develop a deeper understanding of themselves.
+My work also emphasizes the role of physical health in mindfully caring

 I support clients in their journey toward lasting connection, meaning, health, and resilience.

-been immensely meaningful.
-I received my Masters Degree from California State University, Northridge.
+has been immensely meaningful.
+I received my Master’s Degree from California State University, Northridge.
 Most

 importantly, I have received in-depth training from psychoanalytic centers throughout Los Angeles and from a variety

-of trauma-informed models, as well from trainings in sex and couples therapy, nutritional psychiatry, mindfulness,
+of trauma-informed models, as well as trainings in sex and couples therapy, nutritional psychiatry, mindfulness,

 “Where there is ruin, there is hope for a treasure.”